Table of contents

 What is AI-powered media monitoring?

-- Traditional monitoring = find everything
+- Traditional monitoring = find everything.

-- AI media monitoring = find what matters
+- AI media monitoring = find what matters.

-Why is it important in 2026?
+Why this matters in 2026?

 Media monitoring and analysis

 Media monitoring answers the question: “What is being said and where?”
-Media analysis answers: “What does it mean for us?”

 In short: